wastedabuser/eld-designer/README.md

 So you cerate a json file and place it anywhere you like.
 Then be sure to point the location of the file after you launch the application (From the Tools menu)!

+Please, note that the application will not report parse errors!
+So it is best to run your json file through validator like (JSONLint)(http://jsonlint.com/) in case you are confused why your file is not loaded!

 Here is an exmaple of a typical configuration.json
 ```
 {